-The most searched car in each U.S. region
+The most searched car in each United States region

-The Ford F-150 was the most searched vehicle in three out of four main geographic regions in the U.S., with the exception of the Northeast.
+The Ford F-150 was the most searched vehicle in three out of four main geographic regions in the U.S., with the exception being the Northeast.
 There, the Honda Civic captured the most interest.

 Complete ranking of cars by search volume in every state

 For the purposes of this study, U.S. geographic regions were classified as follows.
-The Northeast included Maine, Massachusetts, Vermont, New Hampshire, New York, Connecticut, Rhode Island, New Jersey, Pennsylvania, Maryland, Delaware and D.C.
+The Northeast included Maine, Massachusetts, Vermont, New Hampshire, New York, Connecticut, Rhode Island, New Jersey, Pennsylvania, Maryland, Delaware and the District of Columbia.
 The Midwest consisted of North Dakota, South Dakota, Nebraska, Kansas, Minnesota, Iowa, Missouri, Wisconsin, Illinois, Indiana, Michigan and Ohio.
 The South included West Virginia, Virginia, Kentucky, North Carolina, South Carolina, Georgia, Florida, Tennessee, Louisiana, Mississippi, Alabama, Arkansas, Oklahoma and Texas.
-The West was made up of Alaska, Hawaii, Washington, Idaho, Montana, Oregon, Wyoming, California, Nevada, Utah, Colorado, Arizona, and New Mexico.
+The West was made up of Alaska, Hawaii, Washington, Idaho, Montana, Oregon, Wyoming, California, Nevada, Utah, Colorado, Arizona and New Mexico.